clubajax/on/README.md

 	on(image, 'load', onImageLoaded);
 	on(input, 'keydown', onKey);

-## Support
+## Browser Support

-`on` supports all modern browsers IE8 and above, and Node.js.
+`on` supports all modern browsers IE9 and above.
+IE8 is not supported, it does not handle `attacheEvent`.

 This library uses UMD, meaning it can be consumed with RequireJS, Browserify (CommonJS), or a standard browser global.

 Node.js is not supported since this is a DOM-based library.

-## Installation

-You can clone the repository with your generic clone commands as a standalone repository or submodule.

-	git clone git://github.com/clubajax/on.git

-It is recommended that you set the config.path of RequireJS to make `on` accessible as an absolute path.
-If using as a global or with Browserify, it is suggested that you use an *NPM run script* to copy the `on` script to a location more convenient for your project.

-`on` has no dependencies.

 ## Features